-Workers should know how to recognize symptoms of cold stress so they know how to treat it.
-Cold stress may look different depending on weather conditions, whether it’s extreme cold, near-freezing temperatures, or even increased wind speed.
+Once your leaders understand the basics, they can educate their team on cold stress symptoms and how to treat them.
+Cold stress may look different depending on weather conditions—whether it’s extreme cold or even increased wind speed.

 - Preexisting health conditions such as hypertension, hypothyroidism, and diabetes

 Although it may be tempting to brush off potentially dangerous conditions in favor of getting the job done in time, it’s not worth risking long-term safety and legal issues.
 Be sure you prepare the job site and anyone working on the job site for safety, including but not limited to:

 - Clearing snow and ice from walkways